krishthukral/cpsc210project/README.md

-As a user, I want to be able to view the list of tasks on my to-do list As a user, I want to be able to Login and see my name displayed on the todo list As a user, I want to be able to delete a task from my to-do-list
+As a user, I want to be able to view the list of tasks on my to-do list As a user, I want to be able to Login and see my name displayed on the todo list As a user, I want to be able to delete a task from my to-do-list As a user, I want to be able to save my to-do list to file As a user, I want to be able to optionally load my to-do list from file when the program starts

 As a user, I want to be able to see the number of incomplete and number of completed tasks on my to-do list